Republic of Artsakh: Education

 Education in Artsakh was compulsory, and was free up to the age of 18.
 The education system was inherited from the old system of the Soviet Union.
 Artsakh's school system was severely damaged because of the 1991–1994 conflict.
-But the government of the Republic of Artsakh with considerable aid from the Republic of Armenia and with donations from the Armenian diaspora, rebuilt many of the schools.
+However, the government of the Republic of Artsakh with considerable aid from the Republic of Armenia and with donations from the Armenian diaspora, rebuilt many of the schools.
 Prior to the 2020 war, Artsakh had around 250 schools of various sizes, with more than 200 lying in the regions.
 The student population was estimated at more than 20,000, with almost half in the capital city of Stepanakert.

 Artsakh State University was founded by Artsakh and Armenian governments' joint efforts, with main campus in Stepanakert.
 The university opening ceremony took place on 10 May 1992.
 Yerevan University of Management also opened a branch in Stepanakert.

 Universities

 This is a list of universities in Republic of Artsakh, a former breakaway state in the Caucasus region.